co-cddo/docker-exercises/03-simple-webserver/README.md

 Let's stop and remove our running containers.

-It's occasionally useful to get a container's IP address from within the container itself.
+It's sometimes   useful to get a container's IP address from within the container itself.
 We can do this with the `iproute2` package, which is included in the base image.
 Let's replace the `CMD` directive with:

 ```
 CMD ["sh", "-c", "ip route|awk '/scope/ { print $9 }' && python3 /app/server.py -D /www"]
 ```

 Some additions to the run command.
-It's common to use `sh` like this for more complex commands but it's a shell, which means we need the `-i` option to close the container with a keyboard interrupt.
+It's common to use `sh` like this for more complex commands but it's not actually a great idea.
+It means we're running our command through a shell, which means we need the `-i` option to close the container with a keyboard interrupt.

-`docker run --rm -it cddo-simple-webserver `
+`docker run --rm -it cddo-simple-webserver`

 Note: be careful not to include `-t` (or `i`) in `docker` commands which are run as part of CI/CD.
 There's no tty available and the build will fail, in GitHub actions at least.